PERSONAL PROTECTIVE GEAR

 - Use clear eyewear at night since tinted shields reduce contrast and make it more difficult to see.

-The clothes you pick for riding should be designed to protect your skin in case you fall.
+The clothes you select for riding should be designed to protect your skin in case you fall.
 Proper clothing will also protect you during bad weather.

-- Look for durable jackets made especially for motorcycle riders from special synthetics or leather.
+- Wear a durable jacket made especially for motorcycle riders from special synthetics or leather.
 Jackets with reflective trim or accented with bright colors can also help make you more visible to motorists.